mixxxdj/manual/source/chapters/configuration.rst

 | Linkwitz-Riley | sharp  | -48 db/Oct | minimum     | no          | high      |
 +----------------+--------+------------+-------------+-------------+-----------+

-cut: the frequency response (curve form) at the cross over frequency
+cut: the frequency response (curve form) at the cross over frequency.

-roll-off: The steepness of the EQ bands
+roll-off: The steepness of the EQ bands.

-linear phase: No phase distortion, all frequencies are processed with the same group delay
+linear phase: No phase distortion, all frequencies are processed with the same group delay.

-minimum phase: A natural phase distortion, the group delay changes by the frequency
+minimum phase: A natural phase distortion, the group delay changes by the frequency.

-bit perfect: Whether the EQ leaves the original samples untouched when the EQ is at unity
+bit perfect: Whether the EQ leaves the original samples untouched when the EQ is at unity.

-CPU usage: Processing time needed to calculate the EQ output
+CPU usage: Processing time needed to calculate the EQ output.

 .. _configuration-import: